-The oil and gas industry supply chain flow process and internal supply chain management
+The oil and gas industry supply chain flow process and internal supply chain management system as an integrated function

 The internal supply chain management system as an integrated function in any oil and gas company generally coordinates the Procurement/Purchasing, Logistics, Warehousing/Storage, Operations and Marketing activities as one seamless function in the oil and gas industry supply chain flow process which is segmented into Upstream, Midstream and Downstream operations.
 Procurement/Purchasing, Logistics, Warehousing/Storage, Operations and Marketing activities are carried out at the exploration/production state within a particular organization.
 Same thing happens at the midstream and downstream distinctly at the individual company levels.
-In all the activities and operations in the oil and gas supply chain and the individual company's supply chain management function; people and processes are involved at every stage; funds and information are also flowing; people are communicating and relationships are being built and management for effective, efficient and sustainable operations with a lot of impact on the environment.
+In all the activities and operations; people and processes are involved at every stage; funds and information are also flowing; people are communicating and relationships are being built and management for effective, efficient and sustainable operations with a lot of impact on the environment.
 People, processes, flow of funds, information, and communication, use of technology and relationship management all interact and the environment receives the outputs and outcomes.